pyhys/minimalmodbus/README.txt

 or manually download the compressed source files from http://pypi.python.org/pypi/MinimalModbus/.
 (Then you first need to manually install pySerial from http://pypi.python.org/pypi/pyserial)

-There are compressed source files for Unix/Linux (.tar.gz) and Windows (.zip).
+There are compressed source files for Unix/Linux (:file:`.tar.gz`) and Windows (:file:`.zip`).
 To install a manually downloaded file, uncompress it and run (from within the directory)::

    python setup.py install

-There is also a Windows installer (.win32.exe) available.
+There is also a Windows installer (:file:`.win32.exe`) available.
 Just start it and follow the instructions.

-For Python3 there might be problems with easy_install and pip.
-In that case, first manually install pySerial and then MinimalModbus.
+For Python3 there might be problems with *easy_install* and *pip*.
+In that case, first manually install pySerial and then manually install MinimalModbus.

 Implemented functions
 ---------------------